TheKontinua/sequence/README.rst

 * Probability and statistics
 * Basic data science and machine learning techniques

-There will be 36 workbooks for this course.
+There will be 36 workbooks for this sequence.
 The workbooks are to be printed out and given to the student.
 The student is expected to write in the books with a pencil: there is no substitute for pencil and paper when you are learning to solve deep problems.